A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Experimental Setup and Results

 \subsection{Compliance and Backdrivability}

-Compliance is a critical characteristic of robotic hands for safely interacting with humans and unstructured environments, allowing them to passively deform and mitigate excessive forces during unexpected impacts.
-The proposed tendon-driven hand derives its inherent compliance from both the tendon-routing mechanism and the soft structure of the HASEL actuators.
-Because the actuators consist of flexible dielectric pouches filled with liquid, external forces can easily redistribute the internal fluid, resulting in low mechanical impedance.
+Compliance allows the hand to passively deform and mitigate excessive impact forces, ensuring safe interaction with humans and unstructured environments.
+The proposed hand derives this inherent compliance from both the tendon transmission and the soft structure of the HASEL actuators.

-In the unpowered state, the entire system exhibits high flexibility.
-As shown in Fig. \ref{fig:compliance}(a, b), the actuator packs located in the forearm can passively deform and accommodate twisting motions when manipulated by a human hand.
+In the unpowered state, the entire system is highly flexible, with the forearm actuator packs deforming passively and accommodating twisting (Fig.~\ref{fig:compliance}(a, b)).

-To evaluate the system's adaptability under active conditions, we conducted an object removal test.
-A constant 5.5~kV voltage was applied to the actuators to maintain a grasp on an object.
-When a human manually pulled the grasped object, the fingers passively extended, allowing the object to be removed smoothly without damaging the mechanism or the object itself (Fig. \ref{fig:compliance}(c)).
+To evaluate active adaptability, we conducted an object-removal test under a constant holding voltage of $5.5\,\text{kV}$.
+When the grasped object was manually pulled, the fingers passively extended, allowing smooth removal without mechanism damage (Fig.~\ref{fig:compliance}(c)).

-Furthermore, we evaluated the dynamic backdrive behavior during sudden collisions.
+We further evaluated the dynamic backdrive behavior under sudden collisions.
 A tennis ball was thrown at the fingers while they were actively flexed under a constant applied voltage.
-As demonstrated in Fig. \ref{fig:compliance}(d), the proposed hand absorbed the impact by significantly deforming backward and subsequently returning to its initial flexed posture.
-In contrast, a conventional motor-driven hand subjected to the same impact exhibited a rigid response with minimal deformation under the impact (Fig. \ref{fig:compliance}(e)).
+As shown in Fig.~\ref{fig:compliance}(d), the proposed hand absorbed the impact by deforming backward and then returning to its initial flexed posture.
+In contrast, a conventional motor-driven hand subjected to the same impact exhibited a rigid response with minimal deformation (Fig.~\ref{fig:compliance}(e)).

-These results show that the proposed HASEL-driven robotic hand system possesses inherently high compliance and backdrivability.
-This robust and passive adaptability makes the system highly suitable for safe physical human-robot interaction in collaborative and service robotics applications.
+These results suggest that the system's inherent compliance and passive adaptability are well suited for physical human-robot collaboration.